 Now, almost three years after getting the violin back to its maker, and more than a decade after the disaster in Weihai, the repair and refinishing is done.
 I have returned from Italy with my violin.
 My big worry was that a repaired violin might not sound as good as I would want, or that for some other reason I would not like it.
 But Il Cannonet looks beautiful and sounds better than ever.
+Maurizio even managed to hide the scar from that first misadventure with the case.
 I am so happy to have it back.
 It’s about time.

 Story #2 Old Friends are the Best Friends

 Here’s the reason I could do the trip to Italy without too much financial pain.
 This kind of thing doesn’t happen in real life.
 Except it does and did.

 Back in the late sixties I was a starving university student.
 Those were lean times.
 I was playing in a jug band called The Vacant Lot, and a fifteen dollar gig meant I could eat for a week.
 One of the other key members of the group was Barry Carlson, a charismatic fellow hippie and great guitar player.
 We were good buddies.

 After I left university, I lost touch with Barry for about forty-five years.
 But thanks to social media we reconnected recently and I learned that he had moved to Victoria, a city not far from Nanaimo where I now live.
 So we visited him there, and he visited our home here.
 At the end of his most recent visit, just before he hit the road back to Victoria, Barry announced that we had one more bit of business to take care of.

 “We do?
 That sounds ominous…”

 “Yes.
 About forty-five years ago you worked in the fishing industry for a summer.”